danmastrow/book-review/README.md

 - [x] E2E test for homepage with books
 - [x] Implement view Book display with reviews visible
 - [ ] Implement adding a book
-   - Validate book name and author aren't empty, and don't already exist.
+   - Validate book name and author aren't empty.
    - Return user friendly error messages
-- [ ] Implement adding review/rating
+- [x] Implement adding review/rating
-   - Ensure a user can only review a book once
+   - [x] Ensure a user can only review a book once
-   - Validate that the review text is not empty and the rating is between 1 and 5
+   - [x] Validate that the review text is not empty and the rating is between 1 and 5
-   - Return user friendly error messages
+   - [x] Return user friendly error messages
 - [ ] Ensure readme is updated, images, notes, todos local dev etc
 - [ ] Record loom and send off